-Descriptions of the common types of treatments used for nasal cavity and paranasal sinus cancer are listed below.
+The common types of treatments used for nasal cavity or paranasal sinus cancer are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-The 3 main treatment options are surgery, radiation therapy, and chemotherapy.
+The 4 main treatment options are surgery, radiation therapy, chemotherapy, and immunotherapy.
 Your treatment plan may include 1 of these treatments or a combination of them.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for nasal cavity and paranasal sinus cancer because there are different treatment options.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for nasal cavity and paranasal sinus cancers because there are different treatment options.
 Learn more about making treatment decisions.